-- Must have successfully completed of one of CHCI’s leadership programs (Fellowship, Internship, Scholarship, Scholar-Internship, R2L NextGen) within the past ten years (2009 or later)
+- Must have successfully completed of one of CHCI’s leadership programs (Fellowship, Internship, Scholarship, Scholar-Internship, R2L NextGen) within the past fifteen years

 - Must exhibit dedicated civic engagement and leadership in the Latino community